sandialabs/ConfigParserEnhanced/CONTRIBUTING.md

 ### Auto-formatting
 We can also use the [YAPF][2] tool to perform auto-formatting.
-The .style.yapf file provides a formatting scheme that is also good.
-Using this breaks (2) above, it will only add 1 line between method definitions so this should be adjusted manually.
+The [.style.yapf](.style.yapf) file provides the rules for the formatting scheme we use.

 Versioning
 ----------